Ima Hogg

-Ima Hogg (July 10, 1882 – August 19, 1975), known as "The First Lady of Texas", was an American society leader, philanthropist, mental health advocate, patron and collector of the arts, and one of the most respected women in Texas during the 20th century.
+Ima Hogg (July 10, 1882 – August 19, 1975), known as "The First Lady of Texas", was an American society leader, socialite, philanthropist, mental health advocate, patron and collector of the arts, and one of the most respected women in Texas during the 20th century.
 Hogg was an avid art collector, and owned works by Picasso, Klee, and Matisse, among others.
 Hogg donated hundreds of pieces of artwork to Houston's Museum of Fine Arts and served on a committee to plan the Kennedy Center in Washington, D.C.
 An enthusiastic collector of early American antiques, she also served on a committee tasked with locating historical furniture for the White House.
 She restored and refurbished several properties, including the Varner plantation and Bayou Bend, which she later donated to Texas arts and historical institutions who maintain the facilities and their collections today.
 Hogg received numerous awards and honors, including the Louise E. du Pont Crowninshield Award from the National Trust for Historic Preservation, the Santa Rita Award from the University of Texas System, and an honorary doctorate in fine arts from Southwestern University.

 Hogg was the daughter of Sarah Ann "Sallie" Stinson and James Stephen "Big Jim" Hogg, later attorney general and governor of the state.
 Ima Hogg's first name was taken from The Fate of Marvin, an epic poem written by her uncle Thomas Hogg.
 She endeavored to downplay her unusual name by signing her first name illegibly and having her stationery printed with "I. Hogg" or "Miss Hogg".
-Although it was rumored that Hogg had a sister or sisters, whose names were suggested to be "Hoosa Hogg", "Ura Hogg" or "Wera Hogg", she had only brothers.
+Although it was jokingly suggested that Hogg had a sister or sisters, whose names were suggested to be "Hoosa Hogg", "Ura Hogg" or "Wera Hogg", she had only brothers.
 Hogg's father left public office in 1895, and soon after, her mother was diagnosed with tuberculosis.
 When Sarah died later that year, Jim Hogg's widowed elder sister moved to Austin to care for the Hogg children.
 Between 1899 and 1901, Hogg attended the University of Texas at Austin; she then moved to New York City to study piano and music theory for two years.
 After her father's death in 1906, she traveled to Europe and spent two years studying music under Xaver Scharwenka in Vienna.
 When she returned to Texas, she established and managed the Houston Symphony Orchestra and served as president of the Symphony Society.